braca51e/Cpp-Video-Sagemaker/README.md

 <!--- <img src="data/*.gif"/> --->

 This project calls sagemaker endpoint concurrently for image detection.
+Only tested on macOS Mojave!

 ## Dependencies for Running Locally
 * cmake >= 2.8